Update, January 2014: TimeBridge is also now defunct, so the list of alternatives continues to evolve.

 In my Transformative Technology You Can Implement Today presentation, I demonstrate how financial advisers can stop playing “email Battleship” when attempting to schedule meetings.

 Instead of the constant back-and-forth emails trying to lock down a time that works for all those involved in a meeting, public calendar services allow one or more attendees to draw in the times they are available, and everyone receives a confirmation when a time is identified that all can attend.
 No more “how does Tuesday at 1pm work for you?” volleys.

 Never one to leave FPPad readers out in the cold, here are some free and low-cost alternatives to Tungle worth investigating.
 I’m not making any one specific recommendation now, but will soon have to switch my own public calendar over to one of these services.

-- Doodle (watch my interview with Doodle founder Myke Naef)
+- Doodle (this is the service I still use as of January 2014, so be sure to watch my interview with Doodle founder Myke Naef)

 - Acuity Scheduling

 - TimeTrade (recommended by Chuck Hammond via Twitter)

 - Calendly.com (added September 2013, see comments below)

 - Meetin.gs (There’s a lot to this service, but I think they have an online scheduling page)